 Most arrhythmias are harmless and have few side effects.
 Some, however, affect your heart’s ability to pump blood.
 This can affect many organs in the body and lead to serious complications.

 When a chamber of the heart fibrillates (quivers), it means the heart isn’t pumping blood effectively.
-This can cause blood to pool and may lead to the formation of a blood clot.
-If a blood clot dislodges, it can travel to a brain artery, blocking it and causing a stroke.
+This can cause blood to collect in pools inside the heart chamber.
+Blood that sits may form clots.
+If a blood clot breaks off and leaves the heart, it can enter your circulatory system and travel throughout your body.
+If it sticks in a narrowed or tapering artery in the brain, it can cause a stroke.
 Stroke can cause brain damage and, in some cases, can be fatal.

 Long-term tachycardia or bradycardia can result in a weakened heart that cannot pump enough blood to the body and its organs.

 Researchers at the Intermountain Medical Center in Salt Lake City have linked atrial fibrillation with the development of Alzheimer’s disease.
 This study looked at more than 37,000 patients.
 Though not conclusive, these researchers found the following:

 - Patients with atrial fibrillation (AF) were 44 percent more likely to develop dementia than patients without AF.

 - Patients with AF were at higher risk for all types of dementia, particularly Alzheimer’s.

 - AF patients under age 70 were 130 percent more likely to develop Alzheimer’s than those without AF.